🌟 Intermediate Beginner — Djansa

-This course is designed for intermediate beginners — students who’ve built a strong rhythmic foundation and are ready to step into one of West Africa’s most joyful and energetic rhythms: Djansa.
+This course is for students who’ve built a rhythmic foundation and are ready to step into one of West Africa’s most uplifting, energetic rhythms 🙌🥁.

 The course is divided into three chapters, each one building toward greater rhythm fluency, ensemble confidence, and personal expression.